Titles and Education

 B.S., 1995, The University of Tokyo, Japan (Veterinary Medicine)

-Application of stem cells to developmental modeling and cell-based therapy for neuromuscular disorders
+Application of stem cells to developmental modeling and cell-based therapy for neuromuscular and musculoskeletal disorders

 - Fundamental Principles of Veterinary Anatomy

 - Chen G, Abdeen AA, Wang Y, Shahi PK, Robertson S, Xie R, Suzuki M, Pattnaik BR, Saha K, Gong S. A biodegradable nanocapsule delivers a Cas9 ribonucleoprotein complex for in vivo genome editing.
 Nature Nanotechnology, in press, 2019.

 - Lynch E, Semrad T, Belsito VS, FitzGibbons C, Reilly M, Hayakawa K, Suzuki M. C9ORF72-related cellular pathology in skeletal myocytes derived from ALS-patient induced pluripotent stem cells.
 Dis Model Mech.
 12(8): dmm039552, 2019.

 - Jiwlawat N, Lynch EM, Napiwocki BN, Stempien A, Ashton RS, Kamp TJ, Crone WC, Suzuki M. Micropatterned substrates with physiological stiffness promote cell maturation and Pompe disease phenotype in human induced pluripotent stem cell-derived skeletal myocytes.
 Biotechnol Bioeng.
 116: 2377-2392, 2019.

 - Jeffrey J, D’Cunha H, Suzuki M. Blood level of Glial Fibrillary Acidic Protein (GFAP) does not correlate with disease progression in a rat model of familial ALS (SOD1G93A Transgenic).
 Front Neurol.
 9: 954, 2018.